SantanaSJ/endpoint-testing-with-Postman/README.md

 Content-Type: application/json
 {
     "name": "Pink Floyd",
-    "description": "Pink Floyd are an English rock band formed in London in 1965.
-Gaining an early following as one of the first British psychedelic groups, they were distinguished by their extended compositions, sonic experimentation, philosophical lyrics and elaborate live shows.
+    "description": "Pink Floyd are an English rock band formed in London in 1965. <br> Gaining an early following as one of the first British psychedelic groups, they were distinguished by their extended compositions, sonic experimentation, philosophical lyrics and elaborate live shows.
 They became a leading band of the progressive rock genre, cited by some as the greatest progressive rock band of all time.", "albums": [
         {
             "artist": "Pink Floyd",